-This year's Annual Meeting will be a virtual only meeting conducted solely via live webcast.
+This year's Annual Meeting will once again be a virtual only meeting conducted solely via live webcast.

-To participate in the Annual Meeting, visit www.virtualshareholdermeeting.com/NAVI2020 and enter the sixteen-digit control number included on your Notice of Internet Availability of Proxy Materials or your proxy card.
+To participate in the Annual Meeting, visit www.virtualshareholdermeeting.com/NAVI2021 and enter the sixteen-digit control number included on your Notice of Internet Availability of Proxy Materials or your proxy card.
 The live webcast will begin at 8:00 a.m.
-EDT on Wednesday, May 20, 2020.
+EDT on Thursday, May 20, 2021.
 We encourage you to access the virtual meeting platform at least 15 minutes prior to the start time.
 If you do not have a sixteen-digit control number, you will still be able to access the webcast as a guest, but will not be able to vote your shares or ask a question during the meeting.